opensafely/documentation/docs/getting-started/tutorial/run-the-project-pipeline/index.md

 There is a single actions defined called `generate_dataset` in this project pipeline.

-The highlighted line is the command that the action runs and is very similar to the command we previously ran.
+The highlighted line is the command that the action runs, and is very similar to the command we previously ran.

 The difference is that `generate_dataset` defines an output